 Hauler shall keep all Equipment in good repair.
 For any containers that are replaced, replacements shall be new, or newly refurbished with "ease of use" access through container doors and/or lids.
 Each new container shall also include Hauler's logo and business phone number.

 Hauler's employees shall be fully clothed in a professional manner.
-Such employees shall not play loud music, etc. that are disturbing to residents and shall use only approved restroom facilities.
+Such employees shall not play loud music, etc. that are disturbing to tenants and shall use only approved restroom facilities.
 Such employees shall not consume alcoholic beverages or engage in illegal drug use before or during the business day.

 Consent or approval required by any party hereto, as set forth in the Agreement or this Schedule I shall not be unreasonably withheld or delayed.